-Implications of GDPR for marketing in Europe and beyond
+Implications of GDPR for digital marketing in Europe and beyond

 Worldwide there is increasing concern about the massive quantity, exposure and use of personal data online.
 Such personal information not only informs the decisions and actions of private companies and governments, but can also be stolen or mishandled and used for nefarious purposes, negatively impacting all reaches of society and sectors.
 In the past years, we’ve seen massive data breaches in outfits like Target, Equifax, Sony or the U.S. government as well as clear examples of data misuse by the identity resolution company Navistone.

 Because of these consumer personal data concerns and a clear lack of coherent treatment of such information, in May of 2018, the European Union will begin to enforce the privacy data rules called The General Data Protection Regulation, or GDPR.

 According to the EU’s webpage on GDPR, “it is the most important change in data privacy regulations in the 20 years”.
 So far, it seems that businesses are woefully underprepared for this large scale change in how privacy settings must be activated by default and built into their websites and digital products.

 Here are the major takeaways of the new legislation and what it means for marketing and your business:

 - The regulation probably applies to you, whether you are European or not.
 Non-EU businesses that sell in the EU will need to comply with the regulations.
 So will companies based in the EU, even if they sell nothing within the single market.

 - EU citizens already have the right to be forgotten and GDPR introduces even more user control on how data is harvested and used.
 This means businesses will have give easy access to opt-outs, unsubscribe links or wholesale deletion of online accounts.